A Local’s Guide to the Best Toronto Gardens

 Address: 285 Spadina Rd, Toronto, ON

-Spadina Museum, right next to Casa Loma, is a charming Edwardian mansion from the early 1900s and it’s free to visit.
+Spadina Museum, right next to Casa Loma, is a charming Edwardian mansion from the early 1900s and it’s one of Toronto’s many free museums.
 You can join a guided tour to learn more about its history.

 The mansion sits on six acres of beautifully restored gardens, which are perfect for a peaceful stroll, especially in the summer when they host outdoor events.

-It’s a great spot for a picnic if you’re nearby.
-While there’s no parking, the Hop On Hop Off Bus sightseeing bus stops close by.
+It’s also a great spot for a picnic if you’re nearby.
+While there’s no parking, the Hop On Hop Off Bus sightseeing bus stop is a short walk.
 You can also visit Casa Loma, which also has beautiful gardens accessible with admission.

-You can also check out the Baldwin Steps beside the museum for unique skyline Toronto views.
+If you visit here, be sure not to miss the Baldwin Steps beside the museum for one of the city’s most unique skyline views.

 12. Kariya Park